chirania-kunal/FileUploaderBDprojecct/README.md

 # File Upload Project

-A comprehensive web application for uploading images and videos to the server.
+A comprehensive web application for uploading images and videos to the server and cloudinary platform .
 The application uses Express.js as the backend framework, `express-fileupload` middleware for handling file uploads, and integrates with the Cloudinary platform(media management platform ) for cloud storage.
 Files are stored both locally on the server and on Cloudinary.
-Additionally, an automated email notification is sent upon successful upload to both storage locations.
+Additionally, an automated email notification is sent upon successful upload to the mail given in request.

 ## Features

-- **File Upload:** Users can upload image and video files through a simple interface.
+- File Upload: Users can upload image and video files.
-- **Local Storage:** Uploaded files are saved on the server for quick access.
+- Local Storage: Uploaded files are saved on the server for quick access.
-- **Cloud Storage:** Files are uploaded to Cloudinary for reliable cloud-based storage.
+- Cloud Storage: Files are uploaded to Cloudinary for reliable cloud-based storage.
-- **Email Notifications:** Automated emails are sent to notify users of successful uploads.
+- Email Notifications: Automated emails are sent to notify users of successful uploads.
-- **Robust Backend:** Powered by Express.js and `express-fileupload` middleware for efficient handling of file uploads.
+- Robust Backend: Powered by Express.js and `express-fileupload` middleware for efficient handling of file uploads.

 ## Technologies Used